Betty MacDonald's beloved couple Ma and Pa Kettle

 US election 2016: Donald Trump sweeps five US states

-Donald Trump has won presidential primaries in all five US states that voted on Tuesday, while Hillary Clinton triumphed in four out of five.
+Trump has won presidential primaries in all five US states that voted

-Mr Trump called himself the Republican "presumptive nominee" after victories in Connecticut, Delaware, Maryland, Pennsylvania and Rhode Island.
+Trump called himself the Republican "presumptive nominee" after

+Island.
 The results bring him closer to the number of delegates he needs before the party's national convention in July.
+For the Democrats, Mrs Clinton was denied a clean sweep by Bernie Sanders.
+The Vermont senator won in Rhode Island and vowed to fight to the end of the primaries process.
+Speaking

-Speaking at the Philadelphia Convention Center after securing the four other states, Mrs Clinton said her campaign was setting "bold, progressive goals" to improve lives in the US.
+at the Philadelphia Convention Center after securing the four other

+goals" to improve lives in the US.
 "We believe in the goodness of our people and the greatness of our nation," she said.

 Analysis: Anthony Zurcher, BBC North America reporter

+There's winning, and then there's WINNING.
 Donald Trump's night is shaping up to be the latter, as he steamrolled his opposition in all five mid-Atlantic states.
+This

-The New Yorker still has work to do to clinch the Republican nomination, but after his latest performance, such a prospect seems increasingly likely.
+New Yorker still has work to do to clinch the Republican nomination,

-"Well, if fighting for women's healthcare and paid family leave and equal pay is playing the woman card, then deal me in," she told cheering supporters in Philadelphia.
+if fighting for women's healthcare and paid family leave and equal pay

 Rivals' pact